I have yellowish sperm. Do I have an STI?

 Yellow semen can be a source of worry, but it’s essential to consider all possible causes before jumping to conclusions.
 While it might not directly indicate an STI, it’s always a good idea to stay informed about your sexual health.

-If you’re concerned about your sexual health, don’t hesitate to contact Better2Know for professional and confidential testing services.
-Get tested at a local STI clinic near you.
+If you think your yellow sperm may be caused by an STI, don’t hesitate to contact Better2Know for professional and confidential testing services.

 ABOUT THE AUTHOR